chaozh/Post-Series/readme.txt

 == Changelog ==
 = 2.3 =
-* New: Fix series order bugs and improve excerpt & thumbnail display
+* New: Fix series order bugs
+* New: Improve excerpt & thumbnail display

-= 2.2 =
+= 2.2.1 =
-* New: Add user custom post type support
+* New: Add supporting QQ group url

 = 2.1 =
 * New: Fix bugs and improve code robustion